FLORENCE TO ROME

 From Florence to the tour starting point on the via Cassia.
-Start pedalling at your own pace, heading south through the typical, unique and gentle Chianti countryside.
-Our first stop is San Casciano, then we continue more south to Castellina in Chianti and arrive in Siena in the early afternoon.
-Visit this wonderful town before dinner in a renowned local restaurant.
+Start pedaling at your own pace, heading south through the stunning Chianti countryside.
+Our first stop is Castellina in Chianti, arriving in beautiful Siena in the early afternoon.
+Visit the town before dinner in a renowned local restaurant in the evening.

 Day 2.
 Siena - Bagno Vignoni (30 miles)

-Today the Cassia road takes us south of Siena into the dramatic lunar landscape of the Val d’Orcia.
-You will notice that your ride will take longer than expected as it will be impossible not to stop to take pictures at every turn.
-This is magic, quintessential Tuscany celebrated by artists, poets and writers for centuries.
+Today the Cassia road takes us south of Siena into the dramatic lunar landscape of the Val d'Orcia.
+You will notice that your ride takes longer than expected as it will be impossible not to stop for photos at every turn.
+This is magic, quintessential Tuscany, celebrated by artists, poets and writers for centuries.
 Our destination is Bagno Vignoni, the enchanting little village founded by the Romans and famous for its thermal baths.
-So jump in the pool of your hotel and relax your muscles in the hot spring water after a day of hard work!
+So jump in the pool of your hotel and relax your muscles in the hot (or cool) spring water after a challenging day on the hills!

 Day 3.
 Bagno Vignoni - Bolsena (43 miles)